Get started with the Java SDK

 // ...

-When posting to a specific resource, a payload must be included.
+When posting to a specific resource, you must include a payload.
 This payload (in the case of Shopping Lists, a ShoppingListUpdate) contains an array of update actions and the last seen version of the resource.

 Update actions and payloads are created using builders.